brugal/q3vm/README.md

 Template and member names can't contain spaces or start with a digit, '+', or '-'.
 Template names can't match basic type names or 'void'.
 Basic types are: byte, char, int, and float.
 Note that messages regarding dereferencing use '.' and '->' notation.
-Pointer declaractions can't contain space between the type.
-Template opening and closing braces need to be the first and single character in a line.
+Pointer and array declaractions can't contain spaces Template opening and closing braces need to be the first and single character in a line.